Bread of Life Church

-The Bread of Life Church (靈糧堂 (Ling Liang Tang)) is an independent Chinese church that was founded in Shanghai, Republic of China in 1942, which has churches in Asia, Australia, and North America.
+The Bread of Life Church (靈糧堂 (Ling Liang Tang)) is an independent Chinese church founded in Shanghai, Republic of China, in 1942, which now has churches in Asia, Australia, and North America.

 History

 During the Second Sino-Japanese War, the International Settlement in Shanghai was seized by Japanese troops in December 1941, putting a stop to Western missions in the region.
-The next year, in June 1942, the Christian and Missionary Alliance pastor Timothy Dzao (趙世光; 1908-1973) established the Bread of Life Church in Shanghai.
+The next year, in June 1942, the Christian and Missionary Alliance pastor Timothy Dzao (趙世光; 1908–1973) established the Bread of Life Church in Shanghai.
 It aspired to be an indigenous church which followed the three-self principle.